 By 1881,Thomas had taken over the business.

 As appearing in the Racine Journal Times, January, 14, 1889, Thomas offered to sell his interest in the company but did not effect a change in ownership until 1902.
 New owners, Titus, Rice and Crane, added another technological advancement called a bolting system.5

 Electric Power Comes to Waterford

-By 1909, partnerships would again change to Titus and Berger.
-They would become responsible for bringing electric power to Waterford by harnessing the water power at the mill to run an electric generator.
+By 1909, partnerships would again change for Titus and Berger.
+They split into two companies and became responsible for bringing electric power to Waterford by harnessing the water power at the mill to run an electric generator.
 A parade and celebration was held to commemorate the of the opening of the electric line and Electric Railway.
 The plant would run until 1913 when it was sold to T.M.E.R.&L. Co.
 (The Milwaukee Electric Railway and Light Co.)
+The first current was generated by D.C. until 1912 when it was converted to 25 cycle.
+In 1926, the power was converted from 25 cycles to the modern day 60 cycle current.
+T.M.E.R.&L. Co. continued until 1938 when the power end of the business became Wisconsin Electric Power Co..

 Another major change to the site was spearheaded by Titus and Berger in 1913.
 The clip from the Waterford Post, describes the changes which included tearing down the old stone building and re-building it about 20 feet west of the old foundation.6

 Another partnership change took place in 1919 when George Healy bought Berger’s interest.